-Mickaboo currently has over 400 birds in foster care.
+Mickaboo currently has over 500 birds in foster care.
 Our first commitment is to these birds and their ongoing care.
-For this reason, we need to use our regular donations to maintain a cash reserve for them.
-Thanks to Mickaboo's generous supporters, the Angel program has been a huge success.
-Our Angels have enabled us to take in over 650 birds since April 2009.
-These are birds we would not have been able to help without your generous donations.
+Mickaboo's generous supporters (our Angels!), have enabled us to take in over 650 birds since April 2009.
+These are birds we would not have been able to help without your financial help.

 Why Become an Angel to a Mickaboo Bird?

 Unfortunately, many of the birds that come into Mickaboo's care have been injured, abused, or neglected, or are very ill.
 As a result, they need medical attention, behavioral training and extra love and nurturing before we can place them in adoptive homes.
 These birds are often considered unadoptable at shelters and by society in general.
 We believe that every bird deserves a second chance.
 We allow each and every one of our birds as much time as they need to find that special adopter who is willing to care for them.
 As Mickaboo has grown, and we have taken in more birds, our monthly vet bills have increased significantly, averaging $30,000 per month.